Are you excited for your labor to start but have no idea what to pack for the hospital?

 Not a lot of explanation necessary for this one.
 Just make sure to pack both of these items in your hospital bag.

 Obviously, you want to take some pictures of your newborn.
-But also inform family members, distract yourself during labor, or just to scroll through social media while breastfeeding are all great reasons to bring both.
+But also inform family members, distract yourself during labor, or just scroll through social media while breastfeeding are all great reasons to bring both.

-I highly recommend you to pack an Extended Cable in your hospital bag to charge your phone.
+I highly recommend you pack an Extended Cable in your hospital bag to charge your phone.
 Sometimes the plugs are too far away from your bed.
 Trust me, the last thing you want to do after giving birth is standing up to grab your phone whenever you need it.